 Latest Posts

 Your Bank and Business Financing – Reality Check

 Business owners and managers want to compare equipment finance companies to their banks.
 For a good reason, a bank is a company’s first reference point when borrowing money or financing equipment or an expansion project.
-A bank is the most obvious place to start and a secure place to store your money and use their multiple services.
-But what a bank does not do well, both historically because of its structure and the recent tightening of the credit market, offers business financing for capital assets (equipment).
-Yet many people get confused when looking for an equipment loan because they do not see the whole picture; this is a case where you definitely want to compare apples to apples to get the best results.
-So here are a few points to compare; these are not set in stone but based on years of experience, these trends apply most of the time.
+A bank is the most obvious place to start and a secure place to store your money and use its multiple services.
+But what a bank does not do well, historically because of its structure and the recent tightening of the credit market, offers business financing for capital assets (equipment).
+Yet many people get confused when looking for an equipment loan because they do not see the whole picture; this is where you want to compare apples to apples to get the best results.
+So here are a few points to compare; these are not set in stone, but based on years of experience, these trends apply most of the time.

 1) Total Dollars Financed – banks normally require that you keep a balance of 20% or 30% of the equipment loan amount on deposit.
-This means they are only financing 70% or 80% of your equipment costs because you have to keep a certain amount of YOUR money in a fixed account for the duration of the loan.
+This means they only finance 70% or 80% of your equipment costs because you have to keep a certain amount of YOUR money in a fixed account for the duration of the loan.
 In contrast, an equipment finance company will cover 100% of the equipment, including all “soft” costs, and only request a one or two-month prepayment.
 Again, no fixed deposits are required.

 Related Articles :

+When comparing your bank financing to an independent equipment finance company, you must evaluate all the key parameters, not just one.
+The fine print and terms of the transaction are more important than the big numbers.
+Banks work well within their space but have proven not to be as flexible or solution-oriented as independent finance companies focusing solely on business lending.
 Lester M. Salvatierra has 15 years of experience as a licensed Finance Specialist with First U.S. Finance.
-He helps small to mid-size companies lease or finance a wide variety of equipment and special projects nationwide.
-Sign up now at: http://www.firstusfinance.com/blog and follow his blog to get the latest valuable updates on the business financing market.
+He helps small to mid-size companies lease or finance various equipment and special projects nationwide.
+Sign up now at http://www.firstusfinance.com/blog and follow his blog to get the latest valuable updates on the business financing market.

+Latest Posts